jrick/go-webkit2/README.md

 go-webkit2
 ==========

-Go-webkit2 provides Go bindings for the WebKit2 webkitgtk API.
+Go-webkit2 provides Go bindings for WebKit2GTK+.
 This is a pet project and API stability is not guaranteed.

 ## Installation